Jesly-Joji/Spam-Ham-Classifier-with-Handing-of-Data-Imbalance/README.md

 # Spam/Ham Classifier with Handing of Data-Imbalance<br>
+Used the Naive-Bayes Algorithm<br>
 Use SMOTE[Synthetic Minority Oversampling Technique] to handle the data imbalance<br>
-Used the Naive-Bayes Algorithm<br>
+SMOTE (synthetic minority oversampling technique) is one of the most commonly used oversampling methods to solve the imbalance problem.
+It aims to balance class distribution by randomly increasing minority class examples by replicating them
 <h2>Distribution of Dataset</h2> <br>

 ![__results___24_0](https://github.com/user-attachments/assets/d52dc556-39cb-4575-b5aa-aa103f59e746)